Essential oils are powerful skin care ingredients. Here are the 8 best essential oils for the face, their benefits, plus how to use them.

 By the way, the scent grew on me, and now I relish the sweetly herbaceous floral fragrance.

 Chamomile Essential Oil

-But chamomile is also a power antioxidant.
-It speeds up cell regeneration, and can brighten and even out the complexion.
+But chamomile is also a powerhouse antioxidant.
+It speeds up cell regeneration and can brighten and even out the complexion.